 - The composition of this basket of currencies is reviewed every five years wherein the weightage of currencies sometimes get altered.

 - SDRs can be exchanged for freely usable currencies i.e. the currencies which are widely used in the international transactions.

 - SDR is neither a currency, nor any precious metal.

 - The SDR interest rate is determined weekly on each Friday.

-- According to the last SDR review in 2010, the use of the Chinese renminbi (RMB) in international payments has risen substantially, and also China continues to meet the export criterion for SDR inclusion, so Chinese renminbi (RMB) is also going to be added in SDRs basket.
+- According to the last SDR review in 2010, the use of the Chinese renminbi (RMB) in international payments rose substantially, and so Chinese renminbi (RMB) was added in SDRs basket.